RFFNet: Large-Scale Interpretable Kernel Methods via Random Fourier Features: Introduction

 \section{Introduction}

-Statistical learning methods based on kernel functions have been successfully used in many fields \citep{Hofmann2008,kadri2010nonlinear,bouboulis2014robust,vaz2019quantification,burrows2019edge}.
-These methods are capable of modeling nonlinear dependencies present in real-world data, allowing accurate prediction of properties of interest.
-In particular, accomplished classification and regression methods such as Kernel Ridge Regression and Support Vector Machines \citep{cortes1995support} are based on kernels.
+Statistical learning methods based on kernels are successfully applied in many fields, including biology \citep{schoelkopf2004kernel}, social sciences \citep{hainmueller2014kernel}, physics \citep{paine2023quantum}, and astronomy \citep{foremanmackey2017fast, wachman2009kernels}.
+Given their nonparametric nature and many theoretical guarantees, kernel methods allow for principled modeling of complex relationships in real-world data.
+These methods have also sparked extensive methodological research in statistics, leading to the development of kernel-based tools for feature selection \citep{he2021efficient, jordan2021self}, causal inference \citep{zhang2021instrument}, hypothesis testing \citep{jitkrittum2020testing, liu2021meta, shekhar2022permutation, scetbon2022asymptotic}, and privacy \citep{balog2018differentially}.
+In particular, cornerstones of machine learning, such as kernel ridge regression, Gaussian processes \citep{rasmussen2006gaussian}, kernel principal component analysis \citep{schoelkopf2002learning}, support vector machines \citep{cortes1995support}, and neural tangent kernels \citep{jacot2018neural} are based on kernels.

-Because kernel methods operate on all pairs of observations, they require expensive calculations which are prohibitive for large datasets.
-Fortunately, approximate solvers were recently developed for scaling up kernel methods, such as random Fourier features \citep{Rudi2016,Rahimi2008,Li2018}.
-However, these scalable approaches are typically based on approximations of isotropic kernels, which are incapable of removing the influence of possibly irrelevant features.
-This translates into an interpretability shortage, and also leads to poor predictive performance in problems with many irrelevant variables \citep{Lafferty2008, Bertin2008}.
+Nevertheless, the applicability of kernel methods is limited by two main factors: scalability and interpretability.
+Firstly, since these methods operate on all pairs of observations, they require computation (e.g. matrix inversions) and storage that scales at least quadratically in the sample size, which can be prohibitive for large datasets.
+Fortunately, several kernel approximations were recently developed for scaling up kernel methods, such as random Fourier features methods (RFF) \citep{rahimi2007random,le2013fastfood, curto2020mckernel} and the Nyström approximation \citep{rudi2017falkon, gittens2013revisiting}.

+Secondly, because kernel methods implicitly embed the original feature space into a high-dimensional ambient space, they often lose information about which features of input data are relevant for prediction \citep{chen2023kernel}.
+This, in turn, translates into an interpretability shortage and also leads to poor predictive performance in problems with many irrelevant variables \citep{lafferty2008rodeo, bertin2008selection}.
+This shortage is particularly significant considering the widespread presence of kernel methods in the toolsets of statistics practitioners.